 For Eric Tan, CIO of Coupa, and Lev Gonick, CIO of Arizona State University, succeeding as CIOs has meant finding solid footing in a rapidly shifting landscape.
-On this episode of CIO Confidential Eric and Lev discuss how they’re designing IT systems to support remote work, using storytelling as a key tool for tech adoption, and preserving the culture of their IT organizations.
+On this episode of CIO Classified Eric and Lev discuss how they’re designing IT systems to support remote work, using storytelling as a key tool for tech adoption, and preserving the culture of their IT organizations.

 - CIOs need to embrace the ambiguity that comes with running, supporting, and transforming a business.